permutamario/math-visualizer/readme.md

 ### Plugin Lifecycle

+The Plugin Controller system manages the complete plugin lifecycle:

-1. **Registration**: Plugin metadata is registered with the system (minimal overhead)
+1. **Registration**: Plugin metadata is registered with the system and a controller is created
-2. **Initialization**: Plugin code is initialized when selected for the first time
+2. **Initialization**: Plugin code is initialized through its controller when selected for the first time
-3. **Activation**: Plugin becomes active when selected
+3. **Activation**: Plugin becomes active when selected, with proper state management
-4. **Deactivation**: Plugin is deactivated when another is selected
+4. **Deactivation**: Plugin is deactivated when another is selected, cleaning up resources
+5. **State Management**: Plugin states (registered, initializing, ready, active, error) are properly tracked

-### Enhanced Lazy Loading
+### Enhanced Plugin Controller Architecture

-The framework now implements lazy-loading for plugins:
+The framework now implements a robust Plugin Controller pattern:
-- Only the default plugin is initialized at startup
-- Other plugins are only initialized when first selected
-- A loading screen appears during initialization for complex plugins
+- Each plugin has a dedicated controller that manages its entire lifecycle
+- Controllers handle asynchronous operations properly
+- UI rendering is coordinated with plugin readiness
-- Resources are only loaded when needed
+- Resources are properly tracked and cleaned up
+- Setting changes are reliably propagated to plugins
+- Plugin activation and deactivation follow a consistent sequence

 ### Hook Points